MicrosoftDocs/xamarin-docs/docs/android/get-started/installation/android-emulator/device-manager.md

 After these changes are made, the AVD will restart in a state that allows Wi-Fi to work again.

+### Device name is appearing incorrectly

+Currently the Android emulator only supports English alphabet characters for the device name.
+Please name your device using English characters to successfully create an Android emulator.

 -----

 ### Generating a Bug Report